Setting up your Legal Bot

 When you are done then click Update again (always save your work) and then if you click the 'Embed' heading you get the code to embed in your website.
 If you don't know what to do with that then there is link to email Tim for help.
 All the different websites have different requirements for embedding code.
 Send him an email and tell him what sort of site you wnat to embed it on (Squarespace, Wix, Wordpress?)

-Mine is embedded in a simple landing page I created using Mailerlite.
+You can embed it in a simple (free) landing page using Mailerlite.
+Here is an example.

 Here is the Legal Bot closed, with the image I put in place.